vgteam/vg_wdl/README.md

 - *SPLIT_READ_MEM*: Memory, in GB, to use when splitting the reads into chunks.
 Default is 50.
 - *MAP_CORES*: Number of cores to use when mapping the reads.
 Default is 16.
 - *MAP_MEM*: Memory, in GB, to use when mapping the reads.
 Default is 120.
+- *BAM_PREPROCESS_MEM*: Memory, in GB, to use when preprocessing BAMs (left-shifting and preparing realignment targets).
+Default is 20.
+- *REALIGN_MEM*: Memory, in GB, to use for Abra indel realignment.
+Default is 40 or MAP_MEM, whichever is lower.
 - *CALL_CORES*: Number of cores to use when calling variants.
 Default is 8.
 - *CALL_MEM*: Memory, in GB, to use when calling variants.
 Default is 50.
 - *EVAL_MEM*: Memory, in GB, to use when evaluating variant calls.
 Default is 60.